LTUTE/MCW-Big-data-and-visualization/Hands-on lab/HOL step-by-step - Big data and visualization.md

 Duration: 20 minutes

 In this exercise, you will create a baseline environment for Azure Data Factory development for further operationalization of data movement and processing.
-You will create a Data Factory service, and then install the Data Management Gateway which is the agent that facilitates data movement from on-premises to Microsoft Azure.
+You will create a Data Factory service, and then install the Azure Integration Runtime (formerly known as Data Management Gateway) which is the agent that facilitates data movement from on-premises to Microsoft Azure.

 ### Task 1: Download and stage data to be processed